What is Ganoderma?

 Ganoderma lucidum is the scientific name for a species of red mushroom that once grew in the wild and is now being cultivated at special farms, in pristine growing conditions.

 There are references in China going back as far as 100 B.C. where it was referred to as the “Herb of Spiritual Potency” and the “Ten Thousand Year Mushroom” These days it is commonly referred to as the “King of the Herbs”

 Ganoderma provides help to the body through its wide range of nutraceuticals (nutrients found in plants that have therapeutic properties) Ganoderma contains at least 400 nutrients.
 (As attested to at a recent health conference in Canberra) some of the most important are: Polysaccharides Beta-D-Glucan, FA, F1, F1-1a, D-6, A, B, C-2, D, Organic Germanium, Adenosine, Triterpenes, Ganoderic Acids B, D, F, H, K, Mf, R, S, T-0, Y, Ganodermadiol, Alkaloids, Anti Oxidants, Protein, Lingzhi 8, Plant Sterols.

 Ganoderma Lucidum is cultivated using the tissue culture method to guarantee quality and potency every time.
 The processing of the Ganoderma mushroom uses the co;d-drying and centrifugal separation technique, which means total retention of the nutrients.

-Ganoderma is one of the most highly regarded medical mushrooms and probably the best choice when looking for a general health tonic to improve overall health and well-being and is classed as an Adaptogen.
+Ganoderma is one of the most highly regarded mushrooms and might be the best choice when looking for a general health tonic tohelp improve overall health and well-being and is classed as an Adaptogen.